 A growing share of education expenditure is decentralized, from 56% in 2008/09, to 71% in 2013/14, and the most recent execution rate is high, at 97% for 2013/14.

-Subsector tradeoffs increasingly prioritize formal non-higher (especially preprimary/primary, whose share now stands at 52%, in line with the FTI benchmark, and where unit costs have almost doubled in five years), secondary (whose budget share is up to 16%), TVET (up to 14%) and VETA-managed vocational training, at the expense of university higher, down from 24% to 17%.
+Subsector tradeoffs increasingly prioritize formal non-higher (especially preprimary/primary, whose share now stands at 52%, in line with the GPEbenchmark, and where unit costs have almost doubled in five years), secondary (whose budget share is up to 16%), TVET (up to 14%) and VETA-managed vocational training, at the expense of university higher, down from 24% to 17%.

 Low education budget: Although the average education share of the total budget for 2009-14 is 18.4%, actual 2013/14 expenditure was 17.6%, which is significantly lower than the 22% average projected in the ESDP for the 2008-17, and short of BRN projections (with 45% underfunding in 2013/14).

 Subsector allocation imbalance: With the underfunding of some sub-sectors, reflected in excessively low unit costs, the distribution of financial resources among subsectors is structurally inequitable.
 At secondary, unit costs are 1.8 times those of primary, for vocational education the unit cost multiple of primary has dropped from 23.2 to just 3.3 and for ANFE unit costs are just 2,100 T Sh, compared to 119,100 T Sh for primary.
-This is related to the high share of the budget for higher education (unit costs are 23.2 times those of primary).
+This is related to the high share of the budget for higher education (unit costs are 23.2 times those of primary).The needs of excluded children and adolescents are not factored into education budgets.
+For example in costing basic education needs, additional numbers of teachers needed to cover 3.5million out of school is not calculated.

 Inequitable regional spending: Some LGAs spend more than four times more recurrent funds per capita than others (PER, 2013).
 District-level budget execution ranges from 21.6% in Bahi to 121.4% in Lushoto; allocations vary from under 5,000 T Sh to 100,000 T Sh per capita, by a factor of 20.